 1. Improve First (and Last) Impressions

 Whether your top source of referrals is lead generation from your website or old-fashioned word-of-mouth, make sure you make a good impression at the very beginning of the relationship.
 A professional online presence – with up-to-date information on your hours, contact info, location, and services – will have a memorable, favorable impact on new audiences.

 And keep the positives up for the in-person experience, too.
 Ensure your space is welcoming, your staff is friendly, and that each patient’s time is spent in a productive way throughout their visit.
 That means short waits, adequate time with the provider, and an honest opportunity to have their questions answered.
 Make sure new patients receive follow-up calls and a chance to provide you with feedback on the all-around experience.
 Streamlining the billing process can also indicate that you’re running an organized, professional practice.

 2. Simplify Scheduling & Confirmation

 Unless a patient requires ongoing care for an illness, the first appointment is your only real chance to “win” them over.
 But turning that first encounter into a lasting relationship is easier when the process for scheduling a subsequent visit is simple and streamlined.
 Providing multiple options for patients to book – online, by phone, by email, or even by text – can make it easier for patients to try your office first before contacting a competing practice.

 And once you book the appointment, don’t let a no-show happen to you.
 Text-based appointment reminders are proven to improve the likelihood of a patient showing up for the appointment.

 3. Extend Your Offerings Further

-Driving loyalty also requires that patients see a unique value to sticking with you (as opposed to the practice down the block).
+Driving loyalty also requires that patients see a unique value in sticking with you (as opposed to the practice down the block).
 How do you make that possible?
 By offering advantages the competition doesn’t have.
 Consider incorporating ancillary services, extended hours, or personalized services (such as weight loss, wellness coaching, or disease support groups).